status-im/specs/docs/stable/1-client.md

 ## Appendix A: Security considerations

 There are several security considerations to take into account when running Status.
 Chief among them are: scalability, DDoS-resistance and privacy.
-These also vary depending on what capabilities are used, such as mailserver, light node, and so on.
+These also vary depending on what capabilities are used, such as `Mailserver`, light node, and so on.

 ### Scalability and UX